 - Streaming integration – Stream your gameplay directly to Discord and engage with viewers in real-time.

-For personal voice and video calls with family and friends, both Skype and Discord can fit the bill.
+For personal voice and video calls with family and friends, both Skype and Discord work well.

-Skype’s advantage for consumer use cases lies in its simplicity and name recognition.
-With just an email or phone number, your contacts can ping you on Skype without needing to join servers or add usernames.
-Video quality is also reliable.
+Skype’s biggest advantage for consumer use is its simplicity.
+With just an email or phone number, your contacts can reach you without needing to join servers or add usernames.
+Video quality is also reliable for most connections.

 However, Discord’s voice channels provide a more casual way for groups of friends or family members to hang out remotely.
 The ability to pop in and out of voice channels makes it easy to connect without the formality of a direct call.